 Founder and President, Eurasia Group

-Ian Bremmer is the founder and president of Eurasia Group, the leading global political risk research and consulting firm.
-The company provides financial...
+Ian Bremmer is the president and founder of Eurasia Group, the leading global political risk research and consulting firm.
+He is a prolific thought...
 Read More

 President and CEO of the Henry L. Stimson Center